Harijith-R/Flask-App-Ansible/README.md

 # Flask-App-Ansible
-To deploy a sample Flask application on an Amazon EC2 AMI 2.
+This is an Ansible playbook to deploy a sample Flask application on an Amazon EC2 AMI 2.
+Please make sure to edit the hosts file before usage.

 ### Edit the hosts file with the IP and Key before usage: